AI Tools

 For developers: an MCP that is not a browser MCP

-This is the distinction that matters if you are wiring up AI agents.
+If you are wiring up AI agents, this is the distinction that matters.
 AdMakeAI exposes an MCP server and REST API so agents in Claude, Cursor, and similar clients can generate ads and publish to Facebook.
-The difference from a "browser MCP" is the entire point:
+The gap between that and a "browser MCP" is night and day:

 A browser MCP